In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 In addition, the Cope’s gray tree frog is an excellent jumper and can leap several feet between branches.

-These frogs in Nebraska eat their young if they become hungry enough during breeding.
-While these frogs don’t bite humans or have any nasty ins, they have sharp teeth that will leave you with a large wound if it bites you.
+These frogs in Nebraska eat their young if they become hungry during breeding.
+While these frogs don’t bite humans or have any nasty ins, they have sharp teeth that will leave you with a large wound if they bite you.

 Fortunately for you, however, Cope’s gray tree frogs aren’t aggressive toward humans, preferring to escape when confronted.